iot2tangle/Raspberry/http-mqtt/README.md

 ### Connecting the sensors

-The following diagram explains how each sensor of our stack must be connected to the Raspberry pins
+The following diagram explains how each sensor of our stack must be connected to the Raspberry pins:

 ![I2T Sensors Stack on Raspberry](https://iot2tangle.io/assets/screenshots/Hardware_connections_Raspi-01.png)